trebsirk/trebsirk/README.md

 - 👋 Hi, I’m @trebsirk
-- 👀 I’m interested in full stack and data engineering.
+- 👀 I’m interested in backend and data engineering.

 <!---
 trebsirk/trebsirk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.